aidanscannell/aidanscannell-hugo-academic/content/authors/admin/_index.md

 and Arno Solin's [Machine Learning Research Group](https://users.aalto.fi/~asolin/group/).
 I obtained my PhD from the [University of Bristol](https://www.bristol.ac.uk/) under the supervision of Arthur Richards and Carl Henrik Ek.
-During my PhD I developed methods for controlling quadcopters in uncertain environments by synergising methods from probabilistic machine learning, Riemannian geometry and reinforcement learning.
+During my PhD I developed methods for controlling quadcopters in uncertain environments by synergising methods from probabilistic machine learning, stochastic differential geometry and reinforcement learning.
 <!-- If you're interested, my PhD thesis can be found [here](https://github.com/aidanscannell/phd-thesis). -->

 <!-- My name is Aidan Scannell and I am a PhD researcher at the *University of Bristol* and the *Bristol Robotics Laboratory* under the supervision of Professor Arthur Richards and Dr Carl Henrik Ek. -->